CNN's Cuomo, Conway clash over Donald Trump Jr.'s meeting with Russian lawyer

 "I simply provided more details," he tweeted Monday.

-Cuomo seized on the change in Trump Jr.'s story.
+Cuomo, however, seized on the changes in Trump Jr.'s story.

 "He changed his story twice.
 You talked about being in a court of law -- not good when you change your story," Cuomo said.
 "There are big implications when you change your story like this.
 Second of all, even if it is true, whether or not it was good information, Kellyanne, doesn't mean it was a smart move to take a meeting with a Russian-connected person who was going to give you negative information about your opponent.
 That could create huge legal issues.
 You know that."